 Have questions about the cloud?
-Join us for a five-part blog series, where we’ll explain cloud computing basics you should know.
+Join us for a four-part blog series, where we’ll explain cloud computing basics you should know.

 Your infrastructure, development platform and software can all live in “the cloud.”
 For as many cloud applications, there also seem to be as many cloud providers.
 And not to mention a mind-dizzying array of acronyms and buzzwords.